The Thompson Twins Adventure: Development

 The development of the Commodore 64 version of the game was hampered by significant technical difficulties that resulted in delays in its release and extensions to the C&VG contest deadline for Commodore users.
 The original plan was to include both the Commodore 64 and Spectrum versions as separate tracks on a single flexi disc release.
 During production of the disc for its October 1984 release, it was decided that both versions of the game would receive their own flexi disc pressing, with the Commodore 64 version mastered by Magnetic Recording Company.
 Due to space limitations on the magazine's cover, the more technically challenging Commodore 64 version was ultimately not included with the magazine's October 1984 issue.
 Readers were instructed to write away for a free copy of the Commodore version and the contest deadline was pushed to 16 November 1984 to accommodate Commodore gamers.
-Reporting "considerable problems" in the production of the Commodore 64 version of the game, C&VG ended its contest for the Spectrum version of the game and awarded prizes in November 1984 as scheduled, but again extended the deadline to December 1984 for Commodore users who had not yet had a chance to play the game.
+Reporting "considerable problems" in the production of the Commodore 64 version of the game, C&VG ended its contest for the Spectrum version of the game and awarded prizes in November 1984 as scheduled; however, the company extended the deadline to December 1984 for Commodore users who had not yet had a chance to play the game.
 A separate but identical prize (i.e. free concert tickets and a backstage pass) would be awarded to the winning Commodore gamer.

 The Thompson Twins Adventure was re-released in 1995 as part of an Epic Games compilation CD-ROM entitled "Speccy Sensations".